Potiki: Style and themes

 The book is narrated by different voices, including most notably Toko, his aunt Roimata and his uncle Hemi, and has a non-linear spiral-like structure.
 Grace intentionally set the novel out as though it was a whaikōrero (formal speech), following the standard format in Māori oratory: beginning with a chant, then greetings, then telling the story, and at the end finishing with "Ka huri" (sometimes translated as "spread the word" or "over to you", signalling that it is now the turn of the next speaker to tell their story).

 The story of Toko reflects that of Māui, the hero of Māori mythology, through factors like his relationship with the sea, his unusual birth and other symbols.
 He is also sometimes described as a Jesus Christ–like figure; as academic Roger Robinson notes, Toko's birth parents are a woman called Mary and (possibly) a man called Joseph, and Toko's sacrifice leads to renewal for the community.

 Publication

 The first edition of Potiki was published by Penguin Books New Zealand in 1986.
 By 1998 it had sold over 25,000 copies, making it one of the top-selling New Zealand novels at that time and the first member of the "Penguin 25 Club".

-The novel was first published overseas by The Women's Press in London in 1987, and has subsequently been translated into seven languages.
+The novel was first published overseas by The Women's Press in London in 1987, and has subsequently been translated into seven languages (German, French, Spanish, Portuguese, Italian, Dutch and Māori).
 It is one of very few New Zealand books, and as of 2021 the only New Zealand book by a Māori author, to be translated into Portuguese.
 In 2020, it was re-published as a Penguin Classic in the United Kingdom.